Portfolio Approach Work Tools Connect

 If you're building something that has to last — let's talk.

-Connect on LinkedIn →
+Connect with Mary on LinkedIn →

 This portfolio was built with AI — intentionally and transparently.
 I believe the best learning leaders stay curious about tools that extend what's humanly possible.
 AI doesn't replace the thinking.
 It accelerates getting the thinking into the world.